xinhuang09/web-chat/README.md

 # web-chat
-A simple web chat room (message board) using flask, a project of course ELEN 6770
+A simple web chat room (message board) using flask.
+This a project of course ELEN 6770.